 Chemins de Fer de Provence literally translates as “the iron paths of Provence”, referring to the train tracks themselves that pass through many of the small towns and villages of the region, many of which are worth a visit for their medieval buildings and ancient streets, as well as being starting points for some wonderful hikes and bike rides.
 Pignes means “pine cones”, which is fairly self-explanatory!

 Some of the best places to stop along the route include:

 - Plan du Var

 There are endless day trips that can be planned around a ride on the Chemins de Fer de Provence train.
-The first service leaves Nice each morning just before 7am, with about 5 daily trains running in each direction passing through many stations, making it easy to pick up the train from wherever you are - you can check the train timetable.
+The first service leaves Nice each morning just before 07:00, with about five daily trains running in each direction passing through many stations, making it easy to pick up the train from wherever you are.
 There are also frequent outings planned to various destinations that include a return train ticket and lunch.

 During the summer months between May and October it is also possible to take an authentic steam train journey!

 Note that the Chemins de Fer de Provence is a separate railway service from SNCF and does not use the same stations, the Train des Pignes leaves from the Gare de Nice on 4 bis rue Alfred Binet opposite the Liberation tram stop.